 Nonetheless, you can make an assessment based on these indicators:

 Parakeets (also known as budgies) are kept in multi-bird enclosures, which makes knowing their sex important.
 Fortunately, once parakeets are 12 months old, it’s easy to tell males apart from females.

 Look at the cere at the top of the bird’s beak, which bulges around its nostrils.
 They’re colored according to the bird’s sex and readiness for mating season.
 Here’s how:

 - Female budgies have white or tan ceres

-These colors will darken during the breeding season.
-Note that the color of a parakeet’s cere may also signal illness.
-Color changes should be closely monitored, especially if females develop blue or males develop green ceres.
+These colors darken during the breeding season, but the cere’s color may also signal illness.
+Color changes should be monitored, especially if females develop blue or males develop green ceres.